cameron-martin/explicit-window/README.md

 A small javascript-to-javascript compiler which converts (some) implicit assignments to window into explicit ones.

-This is useful when using js-to-js compilers that wrap your code in a function expression, with code that assigns to window using mechanisms that only do so in the top scope.
+This is useful when using js-to-js compilers that wrap your code in an iife, with code that assigns to window using mechanisms that only do so in the top scope.

 It converts: